codsen/codsen/packages/lect/readme.md

 Using somebody else's config/automation files is usually a sign of _great or wisdom_ or a _great incompetence_.
 It is very very unlikely that a _real, serious and capable developer_ would take on _other real, serious and capable developer_'s automation script and plugged many npm libraries into it.
 Unrealistic.
 The _other real, serious and capable developer_ will either have his own tool, or will not be capable of operating one.
 That's the paradox and it's valid on many other areas of life.

-Npm packages are often cheap and often not taken seriously.
-But this package belongs to a company, **Codsen Ltd** _a British company_ so we take things seriously.
-We will do our best to document this complex CLI as best as we can.

 **[⬆ back to top](#)**

 ## The Idea